OpenSecEd/compsec/learning-platform/introduction.md

 To familiarize yourself with the topic and its importance in society, we will start the course with a seminar to discuss the role of security: [What's up with security?][security-news].
+Start by creating or signing up to a group (see Working Groups below).

 [zoom]: https://miun-se.zoom.us